ehamberg/blog/posts/2014-01-29-classes-as-dumping-ground.md

 ---
-title: Classes are a Dumping Ground for Language Features
+title: Classes are a dumping ground for language features
 description: When classes are the only structuring mechanism, they tend to accumulate features
 tags: programming
 ...